-Engaging in practical classes is a fundamental aspect of physiotherapy education, providing a unique opportunity for hands-on learning.
+Participating in practical classes is a fundamental aspect of physiotherapy education, providing a unique opportunity for hands-on learning.
 In these sessions, it is expected that all students actively participate as "patients," allowing their peers to practice essential manual skills.
-As part of your professional responsibility to fellow students, it is crucial to facilitate an environment conducive to learning.
-Any inappropriate behaviour towards another student during these practical situations will be addressed in accordance with the Student and Support for Students Policy, which can involve penalties ranging from behavioural agreement to exclusion from the course.
+As part of the professional responsibility of the student, it is crucial to facilitate an environment conducive to learning.